Real Estate Law & Asset Protection

 Chapter 15 – Higher-Priced Mortgage Loans

 PART IV.
-CREATIVE TRANSACTIONS
+CREATIVE TRANSACTIONS IN TEXAS REAL ESTATE

-Chapter 16 – Owner Financing in Texas
+Chapter 16 – Seller Financing in Texas

 Chapter 17 – Lease-Options, Lease-Purchases, & Rights of First Refusal

-Chapter 18 – Wraparound Transactions
+Chapter 18 – Wraparound Transactions in Texas

 Chapter 19 – “Subject To” Transactions